Synchronize branches with Guidewire VCS

 Where:

-Branch in your remote repository doesn't have to exist before pushing to it.
+The branch in your external repository doesn't have to exist before pushing to it.

-Compare your local branch with a remote repository
+Compare your local branch with a remote branch

-Before pushing code, you can compare the lists of commits between your local branch and the remote branch:
+Before pushing the code, you can compare the lists of commits between your local branch and the remote branch in one of the repositories:

 git log --left-right <local_branch_name>...<remote_name>/<remote_branch_name>